 See the information from Home Advisor below.
 On average, a few hundred dollars.

 Gutters and downspouts can clog up fairly easily.
 A bird may decide during a dry stretch to build a nest in the gutter.
 There are little screws that point out at the point where a downspout and gutter are attached.
 Many times in my own home I will find that a leaf got stuck on the sharp part of that screw and then other debris like twigs just keep sticking to that one leaf until it builds up to a point that it clogs.
-Now going into autumn, a person may have to clean out there gutters several times before winter due to foliage falling into the gutters.
+Now going into autumn, a person may have to clean out their gutters several times before winter due to foliage falling into the gutters.

 If you have a large roof area, you may also need to consider larger gutters and downspouts that can handle a larger volume of water.
 I recommend asking a qualified professional what they would recommend for your home.